 Initially, CRM was used as a customer database and as an extension of any larger ERP implementation.
-These were large database applications which had essential enquiry management features.
+These were large database applications which had essential inquiry management features.
 The primary purpose of these CRM systems was to give MIS reports.
 They were more of reporting tools and less of day to day productivity tools, as the CRM is today.
 The MIS reports were merely used by the marketing division to understand customer segments and target marketing efforts accordingly, which is no longer the case.

 The advent of Email Automation

-When email became the primary tool of business communications, people started to realise the importance of email automation in their CRM strategy.
+When email became the primary tool of business communications, people started to realize the importance of email automation in their CRM strategy.
 Slowly the line between marketing and sales began to disappear in case of CRM definitions.
 Email marketing started to gain its status as a vital part of the CRM.

 Apart from the independent marketing and sales department, the inside-sales team began to grow and gain importance.
 Inside-sales is more relevant to B2B as compared to B2C.
 The primary role of the inside sales team was to generate direct leads for the sales team or do prospecting of the leads generated by marketing teams.